Outstanding Business Manager Award

 Michelle Bickley-Miller, Warrnambool East Primary School

 For Michelle Bickley-Miller, principal of Warrnambool East Primary School, the essence of the education experience is found through cultivating positive relationships.
-The range of programs and initiatives she has led have impacted many different areas of school activity, but they have all helped support closer relationships between students, staff and the community.
+The range of programs and initiatives she has led have impacted many different areas of school activity, and have all helped support closer relationships between students, staff and the community.

 Michelle has led the school through the application of the Framework for Improving Student Outcomes (FISO) model, supporting an audit of its practices and identifying gaps and strengths.
 She has also established a range of approaches focused on teaching pedagogy and literacy and numeracy strategies.